Heavyblade/payu_payments/README.md

 # PayuPayments

-A wrapp for the PayuLata.com payment gateway
+A wrapper for the PayuLatam.com payment gateway, it include the managment of clients, plans, subscriptions and creditCards.

 ## Installation